-- i. the determination of the discount rate to use to discount the promissory note receivable; - ii. the determination of categories of financial assets and financial liabilities; - iii. the determination of the functional currency of each entity within the consolidated Company; - iv. the allocation between debt and equity for the convertible debentures; and - v. the Company's ability to continue as a going concern (Note 1).
+- i. the determination of the discount rate to use to discount the promissory note receivable and the finance receivable; - ii. the determination of categories of financial assets and financial liabilities; - iii. the determination of the functional currency of each entity within the consolidated Company; - iv. the allocation between debt and equity for the convertible debentures; and - v. the Company's ability to continue as a going concern (Note 1).